 A better approach is one that diagnoses how complexity costs (non-value-add costs in a business) creep in, and then removes that cost in chunks.
 As we discussed in Waging War on Complexity Costs, these costs grow geometrically with an increase in complexity.

-the costs outweigh the benefits.
+As companies introduce new SKUs, they add new processes and organizational overhead until, at some point, the costs outweigh the benefits.
 To unwind this cost, therefore, you need to deploy an approach that reflects these dynamics, making adjustments to portfolio, processes, and the organization to unlock cost benefits.
 This breaks through the self-imposed ceilings on cost reduction.
 Companies that focus on function or line-item targets miss the cause-and-effect or web of dependencies that 'trap' costs in a business, and ultimately yield shallow results.

 Wilson Perumal & Company is the leading authority on how to assess and unwind complexity costs in your business.
 We have written widely on the topic, including the best-selling book Waging War on Complexity Costs.
 And we have worked with companies around the world on significant cost-reduction initiatives to: